tomfarm/hipache/README.md

         2) "http://192.168.0.42:80"
         3) "http://192.168.0.43:80"

+4. __SSL SNI Support__

+Additional TLS/SSL-Keys can be added for use with SNI (Server Name Indication).
+Be aware that not every client out there supports SNI and this can result in certificate error notifications.

+Taking the example above I want to add an TLS/SSL key to www.dotcloud.com.

+Here are the steps I will follow:

+        $ redis-cli hmset sni:www.dotcloud.com domain www.dotcloud.com key "`cat dotcloud.key`" cert "`cat dotcloud.cert`"
+        OK

+        $ redis-cli publish "sni configuration" reload
+        (integer) 10

 While the server is running, any of these steps can be re-run without messing up with the traffic.